-PCOS and endometriosis are two reproductive health conditions that can cause irregular periods, fertility challenges, and hormonal imbalances.
-While PCOS stems from excess androgens (like testosterone), leading to irregular cycles, acne, and metabolic issues, endometriosis involves endometrial-like tissue growing outside the uterus, causing chronic pain and inflammation.
+PMOS and endometriosis are two reproductive health conditions that can cause irregular periods, fertility challenges, and hormonal imbalances.
+While PMOS stems from excess androgens (like testosterone), leading to irregular cycles, acne, and metabolic issues, endometriosis involves endometrial-like tissue growing outside the uterus, causing chronic pain and inflammation.

 Endometriosis occurs when tissue similar to the uterine lining grows outside the uterus, leading to severe pelvic pain, heavy bleeding, pain during sex, and gastrointestinal symptoms.